Rabbit Hemorrhagic Disease Virus Type 2(RHDV2)

 - Know your hay and feed sources.
 Only purchase from a trusted manufacturer.

-- Do not feed foraged plants, grasses or tree branches.
+- Do not feed rabbits foraged plants, grasses or tree branches.

-- Install window and door screens to eliminate mosquitos and flies inside.
+- Install window and door screens to prevent mosquitos and flies inside.

-- Use rabbit safe monthly flea treatment (as prescribed by your veterinarian only) for rabbits, cats and dogs, especially if any pets go outside.
+- Use rabbit safe monthly flea treatments (as prescribed by your veterinarian only) for rabbits, cats and dogs.

 - Contact your veterinarian if your rabbit becomes sick.